 Compass gives students the freedom and flexibility to create their own path to success, with personalized advising and professional mentorship.
-The curriculum encourages students to connect academics to career interests and builds on Wheaton’s core principles of global citizenship, experiential learning, social justice, diversity and inclusion, collaborative community and intellectual curiosity.
+The curriculum encourages students to connect academics to career interests and builds on Wheaton’s core principles of intellectual curiosity, global citizenship, experiential learning, social justice, diversity and inclusion, and collaborative community.

 These key elements of a Wheaton education encourage academic rigor, career exploration and skills development and are required for graduation:

 Taught by faculty teams, the First-Year Experience course combines the deep discussions, reading and writing of a traditional first-year seminar with cross-discipline discovery, encouraging students to consider complex problems and questions through multiple lenses, right from the start.

 In their second year, students begin infusing their education with real-world experience and professional connections, through a required service or research project, internship, practicum, study abroad or other experiential opportunity.